 Though the countries share a border and a similar language, the business cultures in the Netherlands vs Germany have some differences that may influence your decision of where to work.

-In general, Germany is known for rigidly following procedures and adhering to the rules in the workplace, while the Dutch handle business with a more laidback approach.
+In general, Germany rigidly follows procedures and sticks to the rules in the workplace, while the Dutch are more laidback.
 International recruitment agency Undutchables explains the other differences between Dutch and German work culture, and where their characteristics overlap.

 Undutchables is a recruitment agency for expats.
 Operating across the Netherlands (with branches in Amsterdam, Rotterdam, Utrecht, The Hague and Eindhoven), Undutchables helps everyone from first-jobbers to experienced executives progress their careers when moving to the Netherlands.